abrennec/sose20_cc2/03_oop/readme.md

 * **Member functions**.

-**Member variables** are defined inside of the class definition to represent the actual data members and / or data structures required and used by the class.
+**Member variables** are defined inside of the class definition to represent the actual data members and/or data structures required and used by the class.

 **Member functions** are defined inside of the class definition to represent all of the functionality to access and manipulate the data members and to interact with the object itself.